Child Support Modification in Tennessee | How to Modify Child Support

-Tennessee child support modification law.
-To change Tennessee child support, a parent must prove a 15% change in the amount of the existing support order and maybe other requirements.
+Tennessee child support modification law: guidelines, credits, retroactive support orders, significant variance, deviations, exceptions, income documentation and forms.
+How to raise, lower, increase, decrease, reduce, modify or otherwise change Tennessee child support, a parent must prove a 15% change in the amount of the existing support order and maybe fulfill other requirements.

 How to Modify Child Support in Tennessee Law

-If you don’t have the other parent’s income information for whatever reason, you can still go through the analysis, guessing about the other parent’s income.
-If there may be a significant variance, you may then choose to request the income information, or you may file a motion or petition to change child support and ask the court to compel the production of the other parent’s income information as part of that legal action.
+When you do not have the other parent’s income information, for whatever reason, you should still go through the analysis, guessing about the other parent’s income.
+If there may be a significant variance, then you can choose to request the income information or, in the alternative, file a motion or petition to change child support and ask the court to compel production of the other parent’s income information as part of that legal action.
 You may even send a subpoena to the other parent’s employer.

-To learn more about what is “gross income” for child support purposes, see Child Support FAQ’s on this web site.
-There are discussions about a number of different situations, including imputing income, assigning income to those without proof of income, and what may be required to prove that the other parent is voluntarily underemployed or unemployed.
-Know that investment income, interest and dividend income, and other non-employment income can be included in determining a parent’s gross income for child support purposes.
+To learn more about what is “gross income” for child support purposes, see Child Support FAQs on this website.
+You will find discussions about a number of different situations, including imputing income to a parent, assigning income to a parent without proof of income, and what may be required to prove that the other parent is voluntarily underemployed or unemployed.
+Know that investment income, interest and dividend income, and other non-employment income can be included in determining a parent’s gross income for purposes of calculating child support.

-Step Two Raising or Lowering Child Support in Tennessee
+Step Two: Percentage Change in Raising or Lowering Child Support in Tennessee

 (c) For all orders that were established or modified January 18, 2005 or after, under the income shares guidelines, a significant variance is defined as at least a fifteen percent (15%) change between the amount of the current support order (not including any deviation amount) and the amount of the proposed presumptive support order . . ..”
 Rule 1240-2-4-.05(2)(c).